michael-olney/mml/README.md

 ## Running

-To install the package, use cabal:
+To install the package, use stack:

     $ stack install